Beam-Impact/beam-salesforce-cartridge/page-designer-components.md

 By default, this component uses one of the images assigned to the category (used in slots).
 If the fall-back images are used, there are two fields to add inline css rules for adjusting the image display size and css positioning within the circle used to display in the isml template.

-The merchant can override the image using the image selector and choosing a focal point.
+The merchant can override the image by using the image selector and choosing a focal point.

 [Return to top](#Page-Designer-Components-for-Storefront-Reference-Architecture)